-The data used to produce the chart may be the same, but the way the data is presented and interpreted may differ.
+The back-end data of the chart may be the same.
+But the presentation of the data may differ.

 Each chart will have its own set of benefits and drawbacks.
 For technical research, you can use any kind of chart or a combination of charts.
 It is entirely up to your personal preference.

 Now that you know why candlesticks are so cool, it’s time to let you know that we will be using candlestick forex charts for most, if not all of forex chart examples on this site.

 Putting It Together

 Traders may use a variety of price charts to keep track of the foreign exchange market.